YiningJenny/FinalYearProject/blog.md

 ## 6th Nov - Ding evolution animation

-I use (Runaway Interpolation)[https://runwayml.com/ai-magic-tools/frame-interpolation/] to make the evolution animation.
+To show the evolution of 鼎(Ding) hieroglyphics, I chose four generations of the Ding character from different dynasties.
+To make the animation more smooth, I used [Runaway Interpolation](https://app.runwayml.com/ai-tools/frame-interpolation) to make the evolution animation.
+And then I used [CloudConvert](https://cloudconvert.com/mp4-to-gif), which allowed me to transfer .mp4 file into .gif file.
+That's because I need to edit every frame in Photoshop, and only .gif file would be automatically splited into frames by Photoshop.